rlucente-se-jboss/rootless-serverless-with-podman-and-systemd/README.md

 the following:

     ExecStart=/usr/lib/systemd/systemd-socket-proxyd --exit-idle-time=10 127.0.0.1:8080

 That line sets the timeout to ten seconds of inactivity.
+Use your preferred editor to make this change.
+The vi editor is used in the line below.

+    vi ~/.config/systemd/user/container-httpd-proxy.service

+That line sets the timeout to ten seconds of inactivity.
 Notify systemd that the local configuration files have changed.